redhat-performance/jetlag/docs/deploy-sno-performancelab.md

 edit your generated inventory file to correct any nic names until this is reasonably automated.

+### Deploy in the public VLAN

+In order to deploy a cluster using the public VLAN, set the variable `public_vlan` in `all.yml` to `true`.
+Once enabled the following variables are automatically configured:

+- `controlplane_network_interface_idx`: Is set to the corresponding interface number
+- `base_dns_name` is set to `rdu2.scalelab.redhat.com` in the inventory
+- `controlplane_network`: public VLAN subnet
+- `controlplane_network_prefix`: public VLAN network mask
+- `controlplane_network_gateway`: public VLAN default gateway
+- `cluster_name`: cluster name according to the pre-existing DNS records in the public VLAN, i.e: `vlan604`

+When the deployment is completed, the cluster API and routes should be reachable directly from the VPN.

 ### Extra vars

 No extra vars are needed for an IPv4 SNO cluster.